pranabsarma18/mlzoomcamp_midterm/README.md

 `docker build -t smoker-prediction .`

-After that, run the following to start the churn web service.
+After that, run the following to start the web service.

 `docker run –it -p 9696:9696 smoker-prediction:latest`